epiverse-trace/git-rstudio-basics/episodes/01-basics.md

 ## Solution

 - Recovering the excellent version is only possible if you created a copy of the old version of the paper.
-The danger of losing good versions often leads to the problematic workflow illustrated in the PhD Comics cartoon at the top of this page.
+The danger of losing good versions often leads to the problematic workflow illustrated in [this popular PhD Comics cartoon](https://phdcomics.com/comics/archive.php?comicid=1531).

 - Collaborative writing with traditional word processors is cumbersome.
 Either every collaborator has to work on a document sequentially (slowing down the process of writing), or you have to send out a version to all collaborators and manually merge their comments into your document.
 The 'track changes' or 'record changes' option can highlight changes for you and simplifies merging, but as soon as you accept changes you will lose their history.
 You will then no longer know who suggested that change, why it was suggested, or when it was merged into the rest of the document.
 Even online word processors like Google Docs or Microsoft Office Online do not fully resolve these problems.
+Remember this for the collaboration episode!

 :::::::::::::::::::::::::